The ASC (Autistic Spectrum Condition) Unit

 We are a unique provision in Brighton and Hove that enables children with autistic spectrum conditions to have access to a specialist teaching environment and resources.
 Our aim is for all children to access a mainstream curriculum through both integrated lessons with the main school and small group sessions in the facility.
 Curriculum based learning runs alongside targeted work on children's individual communication, social and independent skills.

 All children integrate into the main school, with the level of integration determined by the child's own ability to meaningfully access lessons with their peers.
 Our aim is for them to develop to their full potential as individuals, as well as to ensure they experience an age related, broad curriculum that will prepare them for future independence and school participation.

-There are two classes, Seals for the younger pupils and Dolphins for the older pupils.
+There are two classes, Jays for the younger pupils and Falcons for the older pupils.

 What we are able to offer